hugoduncan/dado/dev/design/adr/adr-ai-prompt.md

 - `{{key}}` syntax is used for substitution points
 - All values are converted to strings before substitution
 - Missing keys are an error
+- The data map is a map from keywords to arbitrary values

 Error conditions:
 - Missing template file